 Scott Rothbart, Ph.D., studies the ways in which cells pack and unpack DNA.
 This elegant process twists and coils roughly 2 meters of unwound DNA into a space less than one-tenth the width of a human hair.
 Although this process is impressive, it is also subject to errors that can cause cancer and other disorders.
 Rothbart seeks new targets for drug development in this process.

 Focus area: Epigenomic analysis in human disease

 Hui Shen, Ph.D., develops new approaches to cancer prevention, detection and treatment by studying the interaction between genes and their control systems, called epigenetics.
 Her research focuses on women’s cancers, particularly ovarian cancer, and also has shed new light on the underlying mechanisms of other many cancer types, including breast, kidney and prostate cancers.

 Xiaobing Shi, Ph.D., investigates the mechanisms that regulate DNA and gene expression in an effort to better understand how they impact cancer development.
 His research has led to the discovery of several new “readers” of epigenetic marks that may serve as targets for cancer treatment.

 Focus area: Musculoskeletal oncology

 Matt Steensma, M.D., studies the genetic and molecular factors that cause benign tumors to become cancers to find vulnerabilities that may be targeted for treatment.
-As a scientist at VARI and practicing surgeon at Spectrum Health Helen DeVos Children’s Hospital, he is committed to translating scientific discoveries into treatments that improve patients’ lives.
+As a scientist at VAI and practicing surgeon at Spectrum Health Helen DeVos Children’s Hospital, he is committed to translating scientific discoveries into treatments that improve patients’ lives.

 Focus area: Developmental reprogramming